-How air pollution affects your children's lungs
+How does air pollution affect children's lungs?

 What is air pollution?